top of page

 a.
 Each player in a group that is out of position upon completion of 18 holes shall incur two (2) penalty strokes.

 b.
 If any player or group deliberately violates this policy it will be considered a serious breach of etiquette, subjecting the player or group to disqualification.
+The Tournament Committee reserves the right to impose individual undue delay or slow play penalties if appropriate.

 THANK YOU FOR YOUR COOPERATION!